Charlie Merz: Indianapolis Motor Speedway

-Pre-Indy 500 races at the Speedway
+Pre-Indianapolis 500 races at the Speedway

-Charlie Merz did pick up one victory at the Indianapolis Motor Speedway, the track's seventh auto race in August 1909.
-The race was a four lap (10 miles) affair for stock chassis with engines of 301 to 450 cubic inch displacement.
+Merz did pick up one victory at the Indianapolis Motor Speedway, the track's seventh auto race in August 1909.
+The race was a four-lap (10 miles) affair for stock chassis with engines of 301 to 450 cubic inch displacement.
 Only four cars started the race, with Jap Clemens retiring almost immediately.
 Merz, driving another National, won over Louis Chevrolet in a Buick.
 His victory was met with applause from local fans as both driver and car were from Indianapolis.
 He finished second and third in two other handicap events as well.

-More significant, perhaps, were two other races Merz competed in at the same 1909 race meet.
-Both ended in tragedy.
+More significant, perhaps, were two other races Merz competed in during the same 1909 race meet.
 They were the longest races of the 1909 race meet, the 250 mi Prest-O-Lite Trophy and the 300 mi Wheeler-Schebler Trophy.

-The Prest-O-Lite race yielded a good result for Merz with a third-place finish behind winner Bob Burman in a Buick.
-Unfortunately, the race also produced the first fatalities at the Indianapolis Motor Speedway when 26-year-old driver Wilfred Bourque and his 22-year-old riding mechanic Harry Holcomb struck a fence post.
-The incident destroyed his Knox Automobile and killed both men.
+The Prest-O-Lite race yielded a third-place finish for Merz behind winner Bob Burman in a Buick.
+The race also produced the first fatalities at the Indianapolis Motor Speedway when 30-year-old driver William Bourque and his 23-year-old riding mechanic Harry Holcomb struck a fence post.
+The incident destroyed their Knox and killed both men.

 Merz was directly involved with another fatal accident when, at 175 mi, the right front tire on his National blew out and sent him through the track's outer fence and into a cluster of spectators.
 Merz was lucky to escape injury as his riding mechanic, Claude Kellum was killed.
-Two spectators perished in the incident and several more sustained minor injuries.
+Two spectators died in the incident and several more sustained minor injuries.

-Following these tragedies, the Indianapolis Motor Speedway, initially using a crushed stone surface, was paved with brick to produce a safer track.
+Following these deaths, the Indianapolis Motor Speedway, initially using a crushed stone surface, was paved with brick to produce a safer track.
 The first full race meet for the new "Brickyard," came in May 1910.
 Merz competed in seven events in that race meet.
-The most noteworthy was his second place drive for National in the 100 mi Prest-O-Lite Trophy.
+The most noteworthy was his second-place drive for National in the 100 mi Prest-O-Lite Trophy.

 At the Speedway's July 1910 meet, Merz drove for Empire, a short-lived Indianapolis automobile company founded by Carl G. Fisher.
 He drove in two minor sprint races, with a best finish of second.
-In August 1910 Merz was back with National and ran in nine races.
+In September 1910 Merz was back with National and ran in nine races.
 All but one, the Remy Grand Brassard 100 mi race, were sprint contests of five to 10 mi.
 In the Remy Grand Brassard race, Merz battled teammate and future Indy 500 winner, Howdy Wilcox, to the finish only to lose by nine seconds.
 Wilcox won and Merz was second.